 On March 29, 2017, in connection with the Merger and Recapitalization, 563,917 non-founder restricted Series A Common Units were exchanged for 402,963 restricted Series D Common Units.
-All restricted Series D Common Units will continue to vest pursuant to their original vesting period, which was generally four years, under the restricted Series A Common Units agreement, and the Company will continue to recognize compensation expense over the related service period.
+All restricted Series D Common Units continued to vest pursuant to their original vesting period, which was generally four years, under the restricted Series A Common Units agreement, and the Company will continue to recognize compensation expense over the related service period.

 In addition, in connection with the exchange of the non-founders' restricted Series A Common Units into restricted Series D Common Units, the Company recognized \$140 of equity-based compensation expense for vested units, which represents the incremental fair value of the units before and after the Merger and Recapitalization.
-The Company will record additional compensation expense in the amount of \$115 over the remaining vesting period of the Series D Common units of which \$48 and \$54 were recognized during the years ended December 31, 2017 and 2018, respectively.
+The Company will record additional compensation expense in the amount of \$115 over the remaining vesting period of the Series D Common units of which \$13, \$54 and \$48 were recognized during the years ended December 31, 2019, 2018 and 2017, respectively.